enygma/expose/docs/index.rst

 ==============

 Expose comes with a command-line tool to help make using the system simpler.
 You'll find it in the ``bin/`` directory inside of your installation.
-The CLI script inclues a few different commands:
+The CLI script includes a few different commands:

 * ``filter``
 * ``process-queue``